lh9171338/ULSD-ISPRS/README.md

 This repository contains the official PyTorch implementation of the paper: [ULSD: Unified Line Segment Detection across Pinhole, Fisheye, and Spherical Cameras](https://www.sciencedirect.com/science/article/abs/pii/S0924271621001623).

 ## Introduction
-[ULSD](https://arxiv.org/abs/2011.03174) is a unified line segment detection method for both distorted and undistorted images from pinhole, fisheye or spherical cameras.
+[ULSD](https://www.sciencedirect.com/science/article/abs/pii/S0924271621001623) is a unified line segment detection method for both distorted and undistorted images from pinhole, fisheye or spherical cameras.
 With a novel line segment representation based on the Bezier curve, our method can detect arbitrarily distorted line segments.
-Experimental results on the pinhole, fisheye, spherical and mixed image datasets validate the superiority of the proposed ULSD to the SOTA methods both in accuracy and efficiency.
+Experimental results on the pinhole, fisheye, and spherical image datasets validate the superiority of the proposed ULSD to the SOTA methods both in accuracy and efficiency.
+Especially, the performance of ULSD trained on the three-mixed dataset further demonstrates its effectiveness and generality across the three common camera model.

 ## Network Architecture
 <p align="center"><img width="600" src="figure/Network.png"/></p>